benwiz/learn/README.md

 ## To Do

+- Can I continue training a brain.js net instead of creating a new one from scratch?

 - BUG: Weird first row of table, it's not perfectly 50-50
 - Go back and layer in cookie usage